nirajp82/DockerAndKubernetes/01_10_Docker EssentialCommands.md

 * `docker system prune`
 `docker system prune` removes all stopped containers, unused networks, dangling images, and build cache.
 It helps clean up your system by removing unused resources, freeing up disk space, and improving system performance.

-* `docker rmi image-id`
-The `docker rmi` command removes one or more specified images from your local system.
-Replace `image-id` with the ID of the image you want to remove.
-This is useful for cleaning up unused or unwanted images to free up disk space.

 * `docker logs <container id> --follow`
 Adding the `--follow` flag to `docker logs` allows you to continuously stream the logs of a container, displaying new log messages as they are generated.
 This is useful for real-time monitoring of container activities.